tugrul512bit/UfSaCL/README.md

 Polynomial curve-fitting sample:

-- std::sqrt(x) is approximated using only 4 parameters: c0,c1,c2,c3 and multiplication with powers of x
+- std::sqrt(x) is approximated using 5 parameters: c0,c1,c2,c3,c4 and multiplication with powers of x
 - 20000 data points are used for fitting (that would take too long to compute on single-thread)
 - 100000 clones of states are computed in parallel (total of 25600000 workitems for GPUs)